If you’ve been wishing for a way to strengthen connection and communication through shared experience, this may be a good fit.

 Full Access to the Off Grid Ark

-160+ acres of forests and trails.
-Camp firepit, picnic table, clean outhouses, fresh water, and bunkhouse.
+Over 160 acres of forests and trails, a central campfire area, picnic tables, clean outhouses, fresh water, and bunkhouse access.

 Parent/Youth Adventure Weekend #1